Poetry Workshop with Anastacia-Reneé

 T. De Los Reyes

-T. De Los Reyes is a Filipino poet and author of And Yet Held (Bull City Press, 2024).
-Her poems have previously appeared or are forthcoming in Pleaides, Epiphany, Waxwing, The Los Angeles Review, among others.
+T. De Los Reyes is a Filipino poet and the author of And Yet Held (Bull City Press).
+Her poems have appeared or are forthcoming in Pleiades, Poetry Northwest, Epiphany, Waxwing, The Los Angeles Review, and elsewhere.
+She has been nominated for Best of the Net and was a finalist for the Pleiades’ Prufer Poetry Prize.
 She is the founder of Read A Little Poetry.
-She lives and writes in Manila, Philippines.
+Find more of her work at tdelosreyes.com.

 -